 There are many options of essential oils that can be used while breastfeeding.
 Some oils should be avoided while nursing.
 Even though something is natural, it does not always mean it is safe to use.

 Different oils can trigger different responses within the body.
-It is important to know what each oil may have an effect on and what their effect could be.
+It’s important to know how each oil may affect the body and what it could be.

 Oils are natural remedies but should still be considered a form of medication.